- Company News

 Another revolutionary technology is the Humane Harvester.
 This electrode-lined, inline pipe system is already being utilized in Europe to sedate and humanely harvest up to 10,000 fish/hour, all without degradation to fillet quality.
 The construction of the first United States-based Humane Harvester was recently commissioned in January 2017, and the system is slated to be in operation by summer.

-Perhaps the most promising new product of all is a field-portable, fish pathogen detection device that can provide results in 45 minutes.
-The hand-held qPCR technology was developed by innovators at Biomeme for human pathogen detection, and Smith-Root is now introducing the technology to the fisheries and aquaculture industry.
-Dr. Austen Thomas, Smith-Root’s lead molecular ecologist, is working with Biomeme to develop detection assays on a suite of fish pathogens and aquatic invasive species.
-The technology is generating a great deal of excitement within the aquaculture industry, and many people anticipate this technological breakthrough will revolutionize fish pathogen detection throughout the aquaculture industry.
+Perhaps the most promising new product of all is a field-portable, DNA detection device that can provide results in 45 minutes.
+The hand-held qPCR technology was developed by innovators at Biomeme for detection of bacteria and other targeted DNA, and Smith-Root is now introducing the technology to the fisheries and aquaculture industry.
+Dr. Austen Thomas, Smith-Root's lead molecular ecologist, is working with Biomeme to develop detection assays on a suite of bacteria that are common two aquaculture environments.
+The technology is generating a great deal of excitement within the aquaculture industry, and many people anticipate this technological breakthrough will revolutionize fish health management throughout the aquaculture industry.